TayloredSuites/alx-higher_level_programming/README.md

 ## About the Repository

 What is contained in here are Python projects designed to give a deeper understanding of the language and introduce data structures and algorithms in due time.
 As it progresses more projects will be added to it in completion of tasks assigned daily.
+For now, it's Python basics.

 ## Limitations